BigPolarBear1/factorization/README.md

 Update: Decided to just take the path of least resistance and build on something that I already know will work, and that is the coefficient Sieve PoC.
 However, this time around, I will use the leading coefficient to divide the discriminant.. this way we can sieve for small multiples of a large square.. so basically a different way to sieve for B-smooths...
 I'll add support to divide the discriminant with the leading coefficient soon...

+Update: Ok, that wasn't too hard..
+I'll upload how to do it after I come back from running.
+Kinda struggled for a few days figuring out how to divide the discriminant while using a setup like coefficient_sieve does..  but you just divide your linear coefficient by the square root of the divisor mod p.
+So I'll upload that soon.. then I need to figure out how I can use everything else to even quicker find B-smooths with a large square in it by using residues and perhaps p-adic lifting.
+I'm sure a superior QS variant can be constructed this way.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>